 Master of Clinical Nutrition Dietetic Internship Program

-The Master of Clinical Nutrition (MCN) Dietetic Internship (DI) program is a 22-month program that prepares students for careers as registered dietitians by combining high-quality coursework with supervised training experiences in professional settings across central Texas.
+The Master of Clinical Nutrition (MCN) program is a 21-month non-thesis masters-dietetic internship program.
+The MCN degree prepares students for careers as registered dietitians by combining high-quality coursework with supervised training experiences in professional settings across central Texas.

-100% of our graduates pass the Registered Dietician Nutritionist exam within one year, and more than 80% pass on the first try.
+100% of our graduates pass the Registered Dietitian Nutritionist exam within one year, and more than 80% pass on the first try.

 The Master of Clinical Nutrition program is built on core curriculum in nutrition, including courses in nutrition, biochemistry, physiology, and statistics, which students complete at the College Station campus during their first year.
 During their second year, students complete the supervised practice component of the degree through the Texas A&M Dietetic Internship Program.